oracle-livelabs/apex/event-mangement/8-appendix/8-appendix.md

     !["Page Designer"](images/install-supp-objects.png " ")

-## Task 2: Update Web Credentials in Oracle APEX and Configure Generative AI
+## Task 2: Update Web Credentials in Oracle APEX

 Web credentials are used to authenticate connection to external REST services, or REST Enabled SQL services from APEX.